Navigating GDPR Compliance: Guide for Small Businesses

 Image Source: GDPR Register

-1: Develop an Action Plan to Implement Privacy Program
+1: Develop an Action Plan to Implement a Privacy Program

 • For small businesses, the first step in complying with GDPR is to evaluate their present privacy program.